What does copyediting actually look like?

 The key to my standard copyedit is that I only fix outright mistakes on the page itself.
 For everything else, including style options, I ask a question instead.
 This includes awkward sentence structures.
 If I think the reader could understand the sentence as-is, I leave it alone, even if it’s awkward.
 Instead, I make a comment suggesting a smoother alternative.

 Take a look at the sample below before moving on to my breakdown.
 This sample includes my edits on her document itself and a basic style sheet.
 (My style sheets for fantasy novels are usually a lot more complex than this.
-Stay tuned for a dedicated post on this subject!)
+Here's a dedicated post on the subject!)

 (This is just the first page of the sample edit.
 Click the image to download the entire PDF!)